somerandomsequence/csci-4830-7000-gsa/assignments/guts.md

 Use R, Python or a method of your choice to cluster the data.
 If you use R, the CLARA and PAM methods are both good choices and can be found in the [cluster package](https://cran.r-project.org/web/packages/cluster/cluster.pdf).
 CLARA will be faster than PAM due to the way it clusters random sub-samples.
 Both methods can automatically determine the optimal number of clusters.
 For python, [scikit learn](http://scikit-learn.org/stable/modules/clustering.html) has excellent clustering support.

-Q4: How many clusters seem ideal for this data?
+**Q4:** How many clusters seem ideal for this data?
+Why?

-Q5: Do you see any clear correlations between the outcome of clustering and metadata (e.g., site, age, sex, diet, etc.)?
+**Q5:** Do you see any clear correlations between the outcome of clustering and metadata (e.g., site, age, sex, diet, etc.)?
 Imagine you were reporting the initial results of a contracted cluster analysis to a client.
 What would you tell them?

 ## Extra Credit